vesoft-inc/nebula/docs/how-to-build.md

     ```

 #### **Building completed**
-- If no errors are shown,
+- If no errors are shown

     ```
     [100%] Built target ....